pstarz7/myfirstproject/README.md

 # myfirstproject
-this is my first web project using html and css
+this is my first web project using html and css (wallpaper downloding website for smart phone )